Photography A Level

 Exam Board & Specification Code: AQA; 7246; Specification

-Course Entry Requirements: No specific subject entry requirement
+Course Entry Requirements: No specific course entry requirement

 Length and size of qualification: 2 year single course